-You may also contact Mark Kemball, Director of Alumni Relations and Education Development, or Chelsea Benedict, Assistant Director of Development, who will work closely and confidentially with you and your financial advisors to ensure that your gift achieves you individual goals and expresses you personal vision.
+You may also contact Mark Kemball, Director of Alumni Relations and Education Development, or Chelsea Benedict, Director of Development, who will work closely and confidentially with you and your financial advisors to ensure that your gift achieves you individual goals and expresses you personal vision.

 We are grateful to those who have supported the Hartford Center and thank you for your continued support!